Fully Alive and Other 'Family Life' Programs

 From The Failure of Sex Education by Barbara Dafoe Whitehead published in the Atlantic Monthly, October, 1994.

 'Sex education in the schools is not new, of course, but never before has it attempted to expose children to so much so soon.
 Comprehensive sex education includes much more than a movie about menstruation and a class or two in human reproduction.
 It begins in kindergarten and continues into high school.
 It sweeps across disciplines, taking up the biology of reproduction, the psychology of relationships, the sociology of the family, and the sexology of masturbation and massage.
-It seeks not simply to reduce health risks to teenagers but also to build self esteem, prevent sexual abuse, promote respect for all kinds of families, and make little boys more nurturant and little girls more assertive.
+It seeks not simply to reduce health risks to teenagers but also to build self esteem, prevent sexual abuse, promote respect for all kinds of families, and make little boys more nurturing and little girls more assertive.
 As Surgeon General Joycelyn Elders, explains, comprehensive sex education is not just about giving children a "plumbing lesson."'

 Human Life International's Position Statement on Sex Education: